How DRILLS (iOS) Works?

 Section 5: Go to Firing Line sets the conditions

-Before a DRILL begins, LaserHIT transitions you from setup into execution.
+Before a drill begins, LaserHIT transitions you from setup into execution.

-The "Go to Firing Line" screen serves three purposes.
+The Go to Firing Line screen serves three purposes.
 First, it gives you time to move into your actual training position without rushing.
-Second, it clearly displays the calculated actual indoor firing distance, derived from the selected target scale and the drill’s training distance.
-This confirms that the physical setup matches the drill’s intent.
+Second, it clearly displays the calculated actual indoor firing distance, derived from the selected target scale and the drill’s range.
+This confirms that the physical setup matches the intent of the training.

 Finally, this screen defines the boundary between preparation and performance.
 Once you step away from the phone, the system controls the start of the stage.
 The timer begins at a random moment, removing anticipation and ensuring that reaction and execution are measured consistently.